susanBuck/dwa15-spring2019/laravel/forms-get.md

 ```

-After updating the `search` method, refresh your form, enter some data and hit Submit.
+After updating the `search` method, refresh your form, enter some data and click the *Search* button.
 Study the code and results to learn about some of the features of the Request object.

 To see a full list of methods available to Request, refer to the [docs on Requests](https://laravel.com/docs/requests#accessing-the-request).